W band: Communications

 In terms of communications capability, W band offers high data rate throughput when used at high altitudes and in space.
 (The 71–76 GHz / 81–86 GHz segment of the W band is allocated by the International Telecommunication Union to satellite services.)
-Because of increasing spectrum and orbit congestion at lower frequencies, W-band satellite allocations are of increasing interest to commercial satellite operators, although no commercial project has yet been implemented in these bands.
+Because of increasing spectrum and orbit congestion at lower frequencies, W-band satellite allocations are of increasing interest to commercial satellite operators, especially the Starlink satellite constellations which have implemented capabilities in these bands.